pntalari/NaiveTicket/README.md

 Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.
 Answer: No, because either of the previous two versions display price as a text/string and does not display the price field value.

+### Exercise 2.39
+Modify the constructor of TicketMachine so that it no longer has a parameter.
+Instead, the price of tickets should be fixed at 1000 cents.
+What effect does this have when you construct ticket machine objects within BlueJ?
+Answer: The price is now initiated with a constant of 1000 cents and does not give a user option to enter the ticket price.

+### Exercise 2.40
+Implement a method, empty, that simulates the effect of removing all money from the machine.
+This method should have a void return type, and its body should simply set the total field to zero.
+Does this method need to take any parameters?
+Answer: No, because we are setting the total to a constant of 0.

+Test your method by creating a machine, inserting some money, printing some tickets, checking the total, and then emptying the machine.
+Is this method a mutator or an accessor?
+Answer: This method is a mutator because we have updated/mutated the total field value to a 0.
+    public void empty()
+    {
+        total = 0;
+    }

+### Exercise 2.41
+Implement a method, setPrice, that is able to set the price of tickets to a new value.
+The new price is passed in as a parameter value to the method.
+Test your method by creating a machine, showing the price of tickets, changing the price, and then showing the new price.
+Is this method a mutator?
+Answer: The setPrice method is a mutator.
+    public void setprice(int price)
+    {
+        this.price = price;
+    }

+### Exercise 2.42
+Give the class two constructors.
+One should take a single parame- ter that specifies the price, and the other should take no parameter and set the price to be a default value of your choosing.
+Test your implementation by creating machines via the two different constructors.
+Answer:
+public TicketMachine(int tkprice)
+    {
+        this.price = tkprice;
+    }

+   public TicketMachine()
+    {
+        price = 1000;
+        balance = 0;
+        total = 0;
+    }